H4PE0N/treestump1/README.md

 - store images of chess pieces ans so on in a variable for fast lookup
 - implement sound effects, like in my minesweeper game
 - change time argument from seconds to milliseconds (optimal_depth_move)
+- use only one min/max value for engine search